 Now let’s say you want to buy or sell an individual stock within a motif that you’ve purchased.
 You can do that by paying $4.95 in commission for the trade.
 So again, the transaction cost is lower, and I’m sure the transaction cost will continuously adjust to the market rate, as low cost is one of Motif’s value propositions.

+Another feature I want to highlight in this Motif Investing Review is the customization benefits.
 Further customization within a motif is also possible and affordable if you want to buy or sell multiple stocks.
 That’s no problem too.
 Motif Investing gives you 2 cost-efficient options.
 You can add, delete or change the weightings as you like, then buy the entire customized motif for a commission of just $9.95, regardless of how many stocks you’ve changed.
 Alternatively, you can buy or sell each individual stock in a motif you own for just $4.95 in commission per stock.

 As your investment performance changes over time, rebalancing can occur to ensure the motif stays true to a specific idea or trend.
 The creator of the motif will adjust stocks, segments, and weights accordingly.
 If you decide you want to participate in those rebalance changes, it costs $9.95 to follow suit with one click of a button.
 In an ideal world, you hope to never pay any fees after purchase ever again.
 But let’s say your Apple stock is up 100% and has gone from 25% to 50% of your entire Silicon Valley motif, and your Netflix stock is down 40% and only has a 6% weighting from a 10% weighting; you might want to rebalance for your own good as one never knows.